AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 physically important aspects of Kerr-Newman geometry (such as the

-ergosphere, Penrose process, superradiation, etc.) in connection
+existence of ergosphere, Penrose process, superradiation, etc.)

-with the properties of black holes.
+in connection with the properties of black holes.

 Kerr-Newman geometry with nonlinear